In our store

 Age Level: 12-14

-Though most students will know of John Wilkes Booth as Abraham Lincoln's assassin, many won't know that before he committed this infamous crime he was a member of a family of accomplished actors, including his well-known brother, Edwin.
+Many students know of John Wilkes Booth as Abraham Lincoln's assassin, but few know that before he committed this infamous crime, he was a member of a family of accomplished actors, including his well-known brother, Edwin.

 Hole in My Life